MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/product-visualize/add-3d-model-product.md

 ﻿---
-title: Add and manage 3D models to a product in Product Visualize Hub
+title: Add 3D models to a product and manage them in Dynamics 365 Product Visualize Hub
-description: Instructions for adding and managing 3D models to a product in Product Visualize Hub ms.date: 07/17/2020 ms.topic: article ms.service: dynamics-365-sales
+description: Instructions for adding 3D models to a product and managing them in Dynamics 365 Product Visualize Hub ms.date: 07/17/2020 ms.topic: article ms.service: dynamics-365-sales